Background of the Fellows

 Timing of the start of the PhD phase

-- Typically undertake one or two 4-week research rotations in January and February of their 3rd year in the MSTP.
+- Students usually undertake two 4-week research rotations in February and March of their 3rd year in the MSTP.
+A third rotation is sometimes taken.

-- Formally join their thesis lab in March.
-They will be full time in the lab from March until G1 classes begin in September (the start of MSTP year 4).
+- Students usually formally join their thesis lab in April.
+They will be full time in the lab from then until G1 classes begin in September (the start of MSTP year 4).

 Restrictions or Conditions Related to MSTP Fellows